 - No budget is required for ISL applications.

 - Upload the coversheet, in .pdf file format.

-- Click on the Submit Application button at the top of the page.
+- Click on the Submit Application button at the bottom of the page.

 You will receive confirmation from CRLT that your application has been received and is complete.

 An applicant should prepare a brief three-to-five page proposal, along with the cover page.
 The proposal must include information on the following aspects of the project:

 Research question(s) to be investigated.
 State the specific question(s) you hope to investigate in your project and provide a clear explanation of the significance of the question for postsecondary teaching and learning -- in your discipline and for U-M instructors generally.
 If prior literature about teaching in your field speaks to the importance of your investigation, please include this information in your application.

 Link to pedagogical journals in the disciplines.